-Note: This chapter is not applicable to IBM Z Open Development or IBM Z Open Unit Test.
+Note: This chapter is not applicable to IBM Wazi for Red Hat CodeReady Workspaces, IBM Z Open Development, or IBM Z Open Unit Test.

 You can use the syntax defined in this section to write expressions for z/OS Debugger commands while you debug LangX COBOL programs.